School band

-History and origins

-Middle school/Elementary school bands
+Elementary and middle school bands

-Although some children learn an instrument prior to entering a middle school (or junior high), students in music education programs within the United States and Canada generally start daily band classes in the 6th or 7th Grade.
+Although some children learn an instrument prior to entering middle school (or junior high), students in music education programs within the United States and Canada generally start daily band classes in the 6th or 7th Grade.
 Many band programs begin as early as 4th or 5th grade.
-The students usually make up a band based upon their grade, which may then be broken up into sectionals to provide better instrument-specific instruction.
+The students usually make up a band based on their grades, which may then be broken up into sectionals to provide better instrument-specific instruction.
 It is sometimes required for beginner students to play a recorder for a year before learning another instrument, so that basics, such as scales, embouchure, etc. can be taught easily.
 Other requirements may include learning a piano or guitar to understand basic music theory, notation, etc.

 A "beginning" band, consisting of the youngest students in the school, usually gives two or three concerts a year, and may participate in a local/state contest.
 These bands are given easy music to learn, often with many duplicate parts and simple rhythms.
 Students sometimes may be required to memorize the 12 major scales.